akshaygud1401/Anomaly-Detection/README.md

 The datasets were found on [Kaggle](https://www.kaggle.com/datasets/tangodelta/api-access-behaviour-anomaly-dataset/data).
 The tabular dataset (supervised_dataset.csv) and the graph dataset (supervised_call_graphs.json) were used for this project. (licensed under GPL-2).

 Distributed micro-services based applications are typically accessed via APIs.
 The authors of this dataset have collected sequences of API calls from an application or accessed programmatic means and put them into a graph format.
 For this graph, they've generated common API access patterns (i.e. sequences of API calls) and have calculated user access metrics that can be used to classify these behaviors.
-They have also manually labelled a set of these behavior patters (our training set) and have provided the remaining sequences for us to classify.
+They have also manually labeled a set of these behavior patters.

 ## Objectives